-Ongoing improvements for project beneficiaries

-Your project might look to address complex issues or engage in effective preventive work targeted at those who might be at risk of crisis.
-At the end of the grant, people who have taken part in these projects would be in a far stronger position than they were at the beginning of the project; and more able to live the life that they want to have.

-Accessing funding for ongoing delivery

-Your project may be a pilot project, or you might be planning to keep running your project or service in future.
-In which case you may plan to raise funding from donations, grants or local commissioning.

-Ongoing partnership and collaboration You may seek to build a long-term legacy through better collaboration between organisations to improve how people from Armed Forces communities access support now and in the future.
-For projects like these, we would expect to see evidence of changes in practice and collaboration that extend beyond the life of the grant.

-Improved knowledge and evidence You might look at the evidence you have gathered through your project about the needs of a specific group of people within the wider Armed Forces community.
-This evidence base might help to ensure that Armed Forces communities in future could have access to better support that meets their needs.
+Your project might look to address complex issues or engage in effective Ongoing preventive work targeted at those who might be at risk of crisis.
+At the end improvements for project of the grant, people who have taken part in these projects would be in a far beneficiaries stronger position than they were at the beginning of the project; and more able to live the life that they want to have.
+Accessing This funding will support existing activities, so tell us more about how you funding for ongoing plan to keep running your project or service in future.
+In this case you may delivery plan to raise funding from donations, grants or local commissioning.
+You may seek to build a long-term legacy through better collaboration Ongoing between organisations to improve how people from Armed Forces partnership communities access support now and in the future.
+For projects like these, and we would expect to see evidence of changes in practice and collaboration collaboration that extend beyond the life of the grant.
+You might look at the evidence you have gathered through your project Improved about the needs of a specific group of people within the wider Armed Forces knowledge and community.
+This evidence base might help to ensure that Armed Forces evidence communities in future could have access to better support that meets their needs.